aashish-tiwary/iiitb_alu/README.md

     * Netgen - Performs LVS Checks
     * CVC - Performs Circuit Validity Checks

+**OpenLANE Files**
+The openLANE file structure looks something like this:

+* skywater-pdk: contains PDK files provided by foundry
+* open_pdks: contains scripts to setup pdks for opensource tools
+* sky130A: contains sky130 pdk files
+* Invoking OpenLANE and Design Preparation
+* Openlane can be invoked using docker command followed by opening an interactive session. flow.tcl is a script that specifies details for openLANE flow.

 # Contributors
 * Aashish Tiwary
 * Kunal Ghosh